-CHAPTER 2: Important phone numbers and resources
+Important phone numbers and resources

-SECTION 1 Dean Advantage Assurance contacts

-(how to contact us, including how to reach the Customer
+SECTION 1 Our plan contacts (how to contact us, including how to reach the Customer Care Center)

-Care Center)

-How to contact our plan's Customer Care Center
+How to contact our Customer Care Center

-For assistance with claims, billing or member card questions, please call or write to Dean Advantage Assurance Customer Care Center.
+For assistance with claims, billing, or member card questions, please call or write to Dean Advantage Assurance Customer Care Center.
 We will be happy to help you.

 Method The Customer Care Center - Contact Information CALL 1-877-232-7566.
-Calls to this number are free.
-You can call us seven days a week, from 8 am to 8 pm.
-However, please note that our automated phone system may answer your call during all Federal holidays and weekends from April 1 to September 30.
+Calls to this number are free.You can call us seven days a week, from 8 am to 8 pm.However, please note that our automated phone system may answer your call during all Federal holidays and weekends from April 1 toSeptember 30.
 Please leave your name and telephone number, and we'll call you back by the end of the next business day.
-The Customer Care Center also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
+The Customer Care Center also has free language interpreter services available for non-English speakers. ТТҮ 711This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.Calls to this number are free.
 Hours of operation are the same as above.
 WRITE Dean Health Plan Medicare Advantage PO Box 56099 Madison WI 53705-9399 WEBSITE deancare.com/medicareadvantagemembers

-How to contact us when you are asking for a coverage decision or appeal about your medical care
+How to contact us when you are asking for a coverage decision or appeal, or making a complaint about your medical care or your Part D Prescription Drugs

 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
+This type of complaint does not involve coverage or payment disputes.
+For more information on asking for coverage decisions or appeals, or on making a complaint about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).